Excello-cz/netdata-plugins/README.md

 1. Emails with status `Clear`, `CLAMDSCAN`, `SPAM-TAGGED`, `SPAM-REJECTED` and `SPAM-DELETED`
 2. Spam Cache hits
 3. Antivirus Cache hits

+The [qmail-scanner](http://toribio.apollinare.org/qmail-scanner/) does not measure _Spam Cache hits_ and _Antivirus Cache hist_, but the collector should work for it either.
+However, it was not tested.

 This plugin is currently Linux specific.